zammad/zammad-admin-documentation/channels/microsoft365/accounts/migrate-from-email-channel.rst

 banner of the email channel in question.
 Zammad will redirect you to Microsoft and request you to authenticate and consent to said account.

-After you pressed next you'll be redirect to Zammads Microsoft 365 channel overview.
+After you pressed next you'll be redirect to Zammad's Microsoft 365 channel overview.
 Your channel, if successful, is now migrated to an Microsoft 365 channel.